 1 – Sigiriya Rock Fortress

 Also known as Lion’s Rock, Sigiriya is an astonishing ancient fortress built atop a rock and named from a giant lion’s paws at the entrance of it.
-Take part in one of the guided tours of Sigiriya to discover this UNESCO World Heritage site, often referred to as the Eighth Wonder of the World.
+Take part in one of the day trip to Sigiriya from Colombo to discover this UNESCO World Heritage site, often referred to as the Eighth Wonder of the World.

 There is also an interesting story behind this beauty from the 5th century.
 King Kashyapa, the illegitimate son of King Dhatusena usurped his throne after killing him.
 He built his fortress and pleasure palace on top of the Sigiriya rock for the fear of the return of the throne’s rightful owner, Moggallana.
 With his marvelous gardens and amazing architecture, this is really a place every traveler must visit.